 The functional currencies of our foreign operations are the reported local currencies.
 Translation adjustments result from translating our foreign subsidiaries' financial statements into United States dollars.
 The balance sheet accounts of our foreign subsidiaries are translated into United States dollars using the exchange rate in effect at the balance sheet dates.
 Revenues and expenses are translated using average exchange rates for each month during the fiscal year.

-The resulting translation differences are recorded as a component of accumulated other comprehensive income (loss) in shareholders' equity.
-Foreign currency transaction losses totaled \$0.5 million, \$0.1 million, and \$0.1 million for the fiscal years ended August 31, 2022, 2021, and 2020, respectively, and are included as a component of selling, general, and administrative expenses in our consolidated statements of operations and comprehensive income (loss).
+The resulting translation differences are recorded as a component of accumulated other comprehensive loss in shareholders' equity.
+Foreign currency transaction losses totaled \$0.1 million, \$0.5 million, and \$0.1 million for the fiscal years ended August 31, 2023, 2022, and 2021, respectively, and are included as a component of selling, general, and administrative expenses in our consolidated income statements and statements of comprehensive income.